Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The number of possible tags is limited by Operating System file name and path length restrictions only.
 On Powershell 7+, the script works with path names longer than the default Windows limit of 260 characters.
 On Powershell 5.1, enable "LongPathsEnabled" on the Operating System level as described in <a href="https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation" target="_blank">this Microsoft article</a>.
+## 9.3.
+Tags in ini files instead in file names
+Using an ini file has the following advantages:
+- shorter template file names, as tags are in the ini file and no longer in the file names
+- unlimited number of tags, as no file system restrictions apply
+- different configurations for the same templates folder by using different ini files for different audiences
+- alternative sort orders for templates within template groups (common, group specific, e-mail address specific)
+- with file name tags, the application order is always alphabetically ascending using the system culture sort order - with ini files, you can switch to alphabetically descending or as sorted in the ini file and define an other sort culture

+If you want to give template creators control over the ini file, place it in the same folder as the templates.

+How to work with ini files:
+1. Comments
+  Comment lines start with '#' or ';'
+	Whitespace(s) at the beginning and the end of a line are ignored Empty lines are ignored
+2. Use the ini files in `'.\templates\Signatures DOCX with ini'` and `'.\templates\Out of Office DOCX with ini'` as templates and starting point
+3. Put file names with extensions in square brackets
+  Example: `[Company external English formal.docx]`
+  Putting file names in single or double quotes is possible, but not necessary.
+  File names are case insensitive
+    `[file a.docx]` is the same as `["File A.docx"]` and `['fILE a.dOCX']`
+  When there are two or more sections for a filename: The keys and values are not combined, only the last section is considered.
+  File names not mentioned in this file are not considered, even if they are available in the file system.
+2. Add tags in the lines below the filename
+  Example: `defaultNew`
+  - Do not enclose tags in square brackets.
+This is not allowed here, but required when you add tags directly to file names.
+  - When an ini file is used, tags in file names are not considered as tags, but as part of the file name, so the Outlook signature name will contain them.
+  - Only one tag per line is allowed.
+  Adding not a single tag to file name section is valid.
+The signature template is then classified as a common template.
+  - Putting file names in single or double quotes is possible, but not necessary
+  - Tags are case insensitive
+    `defaultNew` is the same as `DefaultNew` and `dEFAULTnEW`
+  - You can override the automatic Outlook signature name generation by setting OutlookSignatureName, e. g. `OutlookSignatureName = This is a custom signature name`
+  With this option, you can have different template file names for the same Outlook signature name.
+Search for "Marketing external English formal" in this file for examples.
+Take care of signature group priorities (common, group, e-mail address) and SortOrder parameter.
+3. Remove the tags from the file names in the file system
+Else, the file names in the ini file and the file system do not match, which will result in some templates not being applied.
+It is recommended to create a copy of your template folder for tests
+4. Make the script use the ini file by passing the 'SignatureIniPath' and/or 'OOFIniPath' parameter
 # 10. Signature and OOF application order
 Templates are applied in a specific order: Common tempaltes first, group templates second, e-mail address specific templates last.